Introduction to Digital Work

 How this lecture approaches digital work

-• In digital work, science and practice inform each other.
+• Science and practice inform each other.

 • It is valid to study how practitioners commonly work or how outstanding performers work, especially when there is limited scientific evidence.